Investing News NetworkYour trusted source for investing success

 According to one report, the global cryptocurrency-mining market is projected to reach US$7 billion by 2032.
 What stocks should investors consider?

-With Bitcoin and other digital stores of wealth gaining popularity, cryptocurrency-mining stocks offer another investment opportunity for those who believe in the future of this technology.
+With Bitcoin and other digital stores of wealth gaining popularity, Bitcoin mining stocks offer another investment opportunity for those who believe in the future of this technology.

-Although the cryptocurrency market is marked by high volatility, analysts such as Matthew Sigel, head of digital asset research at investment management firm VanEck, believe it can be a rewarding sector for investors.
+Although the cryptocurrency market is marked by high volatility, analysts such as Peter Eberle, president and CEO of Castle Analytics, believe it could be a rewarding sector for investors this year and next.

-The global cryptocurrency-mining market is forecast to reach nearly US$7 billion by 2032, growing at a compound annual growth rate of 12.9 percent between 2023 and 2032.
+The global cryptocurrency-mining market is forecast to reach nearly US$8.24 billion by 2034, growing at a compound annual growth rate of 12.9 percent between 2024 and 2034.

-Here the Investing News Network profiles six cryptocurrency-mining stocks that are publicly traded on North American exchanges.
-The companies are listed in descending order of market capitalization, with data collected using TradingView’s stock screener on April 24, 2023.
+Here the Investing News Network profiles six crypto-mining stocks that are publicly traded on North American exchanges.
+The Bitcoin and Ethereum mining companies are listed in descending order of market capitalization, with data collected using TradingView’s stock screener on February 4, 2025.

-Bitcoin miner Riot Platforms is one of the relatively few cryptocurrency-mining stocks trading on the NASDAQ.
-Aside from mining Bitcoin itself, the company has multiple subsidiaries working in different aspects of the business, including one that hosts Bitcoin-mining equipment for clients.
+Bitcoin miner Riot Platforms is another one of the relatively few crypto-mining companies trading on the NASDAQ.
+In addition to mining Bitcoin itself, the company has multiple subsidiaries working in different aspects of the business, including one that hosts Bitcoin-mining equipment for clients.

 3. Cipher Mining (NASDAQ:CIFR)